clirdlf/ndsa.org/groups/fixity.md

 The Fixity Working Group was originally established May 31, 2016 as a joint collaboration of the [Standards & Practices Interest Group](http://ndsa.org/working-groups/standards-and-practices/) and the [Infrastructure Interest Group](http://ndsa.org/working-groups/infrastructure/) in order to move forward with reccomendations from the [Fixity Guidance Report](http://ndsa.org/documents/NDSA-Fixity-Guidance-Report-final100214.pdf) and the [NDSA National Agenda](http://ndsa.org/national-agenda/).
 The Fixity Working Group created the Fixity Survey as a way to address the "... clear need for use-case driven examples of best practices for fixity in particular system designs and configurations established to meet particular preservation requirements" raised in the 2015 NDSA National Agenda.
 The survey set a baseline for activities being done in 2016.
 Future work will build off of these initial results and work towards developing longitudinal studies.

-The Fixity Working Group will be spinning up again in early 2025.
+The Fixity Working Group kicked off it's most recent work in March of 2025.

 <!--## Contact Us
 While the most recent survey work is complete, if you have any questions or are interested in working on the next iteration of this survey in a few years, please contact the Fixity Working Group at NDSA-Fixity [@] lists [dot] clir [dot] org.  -->